AI Use Cases/Law Firms

 1

-Step 1: Your Corporate Practice uploads deal room documents (purchase agreements, disclosure schedules, representations schedules, equity cap tables, liability schedules) directly from iManage or NetDocuments into the Revenue Institute platform, which ingests and de-identifies all files while maintaining attorney-client privilege encryption and GDPR compliance for cross-border transactions.
+Step 1: Your Corporate Practice uploads deal room documents (purchase agreements, disclosure schedules, representations schedules, equity cap tables, liability schedules) directly from iManage or NetDocuments into the Revenue Institute platform, which ingests all files under privilege-preserving encryption and the data-residency controls cross-border transactions require.

 2

-Step 2: The AI engine parses documents using legal-domain models to extract 200+ provision types (reps, warranties, indemnities, MAC clauses, disclosure carve-outs, survival periods, caps, baskets) and maps cross-document references to build a unified deal data structure that identifies missing schedules or conflicting language.
+Step 2: The AI engine parses documents using legal-domain models to extract the provision types deal teams live in (reps, warranties, indemnities, MAC clauses, disclosure carve-outs, survival periods, caps, baskets) and maps cross-document references to build a unified deal data structure that identifies missing schedules or conflicting language.

 3